Bear Creek Village, Pennsylvania: History

+Bear Creek was first settled in the 1770s.
+The village’s development was closely tied to the lumber and ice industries, spearheaded by entrepreneur Albert Lewis (1840–1923), who became known as the “Lumber and Ice King of Luzerne County”.
+Lewis founded the Bear Creek lumber and ice operations, creating a company town that included workers’ cottages, outbuildings, and industrial facilities.

+On August 25, 1993, the village broke away from Bear Creek Township and became a borough.
+The Bear Creek Village Historic District was added to the National Register of Historic Places in 1999.

 Geography

 Bear Creek Village is located at (41.181794, -75.752985).

 According to the United States Census Bureau, the borough has a total area of 5.3 sqkm, of which 5.0 sqkm is land and 0.3 sqkm, or 4.84%, is water.